bradosia/BookFiler-Desktop/README.md

 In the plain filesystem only one may be chosen unless the file is duplicated.
 Duplications make version control more difficult.
 Bookfiler™ organizes by type in the filesystem, then creates virtual links to cases.

 # Real and Virtual Entities
 In some cases, a legal case or company project becomes so large that it requires separation from the primary entity folder in order to be managed separately.
 A virtual entity should be created for this case or project.
+A virtual entity will contain many files linked back to the primary entity so they do not need to be copied.

 Example: a court case becomes too large to be managed with the company documents